 As a physician and as a woman, I find myself inundated with claims from various products reporting to transform us back into the way we looked and felt pre-life/baby/ childbirth/menopause.
-It can be overwhelming for my patients to navigate through the endless products which one is best suited for their needs.
+It can be overwhelming for my patients to navigate through the endless products that one is best suited for their needs.
 It is incumbent on a patient to do their diligence.

 For me, what I look at first when a product is presented to me is: WHAT IS THE CLINICAL TRIAL AND MEDICAL RESEARCH ON THE PRODUCT?
 Without any medical data to support the claims of a product, I am unable to recommend a product to my patients.
 When pk24 was presented to me with the clinical responses from actual clinical trials I was extremely impressed.
-The ingredients are primarily natural, safe, with no side effects noted including infections.
+The ingredients are primarily natural, and safe, with no side effects, noted including infections.

 Many gynecologists warn if women are already susceptible to recurring yeast infections, they should steer clear of personal lubricants containing glycerin.
-Since it is processed exactly as sugar in the body, and applied directly to the vagina, it is assumed vaginal yeast benefits from its addition.
+Since it is processed exactly like sugar in the body and applied directly to the vagina, it is assumed vaginal yeast benefits from its addition.
 However, the medical literature shows that using lubricants with glycerin is safe.
 KY Jelly, the No.1 brand in America, is full of glycerin.